cechlauren/HW3_skeleton/README.md

 -Devise an optimization algorithm to modify the values in a starting score matrix such as to maximize the following objective function: sum of TP rates for FP rates of 0.0, 0.1, 0.2, and 0.3.
 The maximum value for the objective function is 4.0 (where you are getting perfect separation of positive and negative pairs even at the lowest false positive rate).

+I'll proceed with the BLOSUM50 matrix because of its better initial FPR in the non-normalized instance.
+To see how the objective function was maximized: [optimalmatrix.py](https://github.com/cechlauren/HW3_skeleton/blob/master/hw3align/optimalmatrix.py) and look for "optimizeMatrix_geneticAlg".

+The function works by optimizing an alignment score matrix with a genetic algorithm.
+The function will stop if it hits a certain number of iterations (a parameter we can put in), or if it doesn't see a new objective function value in the top of the library where we track the best scoring matrices to repopulate with in a certain number of steps without improvement.
+The function returns a final population of matrices, the scores for matrices at the last step taken, the library of best matrices, and a list of the mean objective function value at each step taken.